Forest regeneration is an extensive and carefully managed process, which generally takes up to three years to complete.

-Sustainability underpins good forest management and, through careful planning and replanting, VicForests ensures that any forest area we harvest is regenerated for the future enjoyment of generations to come.
+Sustainability underpins good forest management and, through careful planning and replanting, we ensure that any forest area we harvest is regenerated for the future enjoyment of generations to come.

 These areas are sown with the same species that were present prior to harvesting.
 This is usually achieved using seed collected from the area, however when this is not possible, we carefully select seed of similar origin from our extensive seed store.
 We consider important traits such as provenance, elevation and aspect to achieve the best outcomes.

 Each year we collect Eucalyptus seed, which is placed into storage for future regeneration programs and to support post-bushfire recovery.
-VicForests retains Victoria’s largest store of Eucalyptus seeds.
+We retain Victoria’s largest store of Eucalyptus seeds.

-Regeneration burns are a crucial step of VicForests’ operations and facilitating the effective regeneration of forests is required under the Code of Practice for Timber Production 2014.
+Regeneration burns are a crucial step of our operations and facilitating the effective regeneration of forests is required under the Code of Practice for Timber Production 2014.

 It remains the most ecologically suitable method of preparing a site for regeneration as it replicates the natural process for many of the species in Victoria’s forests.

-With a focus on retention harvesting, VicForests has moved away from the reliance on high intensity regeneration burns to prepare a harvested area for seeding.
+With a focus on retention harvesting, we have moved away from the reliance on high intensity regeneration burns to prepare a harvested area for seeding.

 Our highly skilled regeneration and fire staff carefully plan and manage a broad suite of regeneration treatments that aim to protect the retained trees and habitat in a coupe.